 Types of Resins, Adhesives and Fillers

 These are used for bonding in bolts, studs and screws.
-You can buy anchor resins online at Property Repair systems, see their information page for a full list of benefits.
+You can buy anchor resins online from most building material vendors or from your local DIY store.

 Epoxy Thixotrophic Adhesives